 Use a powder-actuated fastening tool (stud driver) to attach pressure- treated 1 by 3 or 1 by 4 sleepers to the concrete, 16 inches on center.
 (Follow safety precautions carefully for using the fastening tool.)
 Space nails 12 to 16 inches apart.
 Level the sleepers with cedar shims.

-Attach 5/8-inch tongue-and-groove plywood or ¾-inch particle board (underlayment grade) to the sleepers with construction adhesive & 1½-inch ring-shank nails.
-Leave a 1 gap between panels & 1/2 inch around the walls.
+Attach 5/8-inch tongue-and-groove plywood or ¾-inch particle board (underlayment grade) to the sleepers with construction adhesive and 1½-inch ring-shank nails.
+Leave a 1 gap between panels and 1/2 inch around the walls.
 Trim the plastic vapor barrier flush with the floor.

 Alternative method.
 If you don't have access to a stud driver, set the sleepers in mastic.

-Seal the floor with asphalt emulsion & spread a layer of #11 asphalt mastic over it.
+Seal the floor with asphalt emulsion and spread a layer of #11 asphalt mastic over it.